11 Creative Jobs

 Are you creative?
 Maybe you have artistic talent and love to paint, take photographs or write.
 Maybe you aren't creative in that sense, but instead, enjoy coming up with new ways of doing things.
 However you express your creativity—whether you're an artist or an innovator—here are 11 jobs that may be perfect for you.

 It is not traditional artistic talents that computer and information systems managers must draw upon for their jobs.
-They instead must think creatively when helping organizations develop and meet computer-related goals.
-After evaluating an entities' computer needs, they figure out how to use hardware, software, and personnel to fill them.
+They must instead think creatively when helping organizations develop and meet computer-related goals.
+After evaluating an entity's computer needs, they figure out creative ways to use hardware, software, and personnel to fill those needs.

-Marketing managers develop companies' marketing strategies which include deciding how to promote and advertise products and services.
+Marketing managers develop marketing strategies for companies, which includes deciding how to promote and advertise products and services.
 This part of the job requires a great deal of creativity.
 Marketing managers also need strong communication, analytical, decision-making and organizational skills.

 Recording events and telling stories through images requires much more than the ability to use a camera.
 Photographers need the artistic talent that allows them to use light, color, and shadows effectively.
 Post-production work which involves manipulating images with photo editing software also requires artistic ability.

 Sure software developers are computer science geniuses, but they are also extremely creative.
 If they weren't, how could they figure out how to make our computers, tablets, smartphones, and e-readers do the things that make them so indispensable to us.
 As the name implies, they develop software applications as well as operating systems.